CERTIS – the interbank payment system – description

 • ancillary system transactions;

-Credit transfers can be low priority transactions and two types of high priority transactions (bank-to-bank priority transfers, client's priority transfers).
-Priority transfers are settled preferably.
-Instant payments are not standard type of credit transfers and they are settled on the base 365/7/24.
+Credit transfers can be low priority transactions and two types of high priority transactions (bank‑to‑bank priority transfers, client's priority transfers).
+Priority transfers are settled preferentially.

 For the operation of the interbank payment system, the Czech National Bank maintains accounts (interbank payment accounts) in Czech koruna for direct participants to settle their interbank payments.
 The Czech National Bank executes fund transfers from interbank payment accounts on the basis of instructions from the participants.